 Working for over six years in the same institution made me realize one thing: people come and go.
-As much as you wanted to keep the dear ones, you have to accept the fact that their roles in your life must change so as to open doors for new ones.
+As much as you wanted to keep the dear ones, you have to accept the fact that their roles in your life must change to open doors for new ones.
 Of course, the process is difficult, but more than anything else it’s necessary.
-This is the reason why you have to plant good memories on the people you encounter along the way; just in case you’ll have to part ways, you’ll always a space on each other’s hearts.
+This is the reason why you have to plant good memories on the people you encounter along the way; just in case you’ll have to part ways, you’ll always have a space in each other’s hearts.

 If you happen to have joined or read the traumatic hike I’ve organized years back to the beautiful mountains of Mauyog and Manunggal, you’ll understand why I’m not so fond of Valentine’s Day.
-I was on my early hiking days back then when the weather didn’t cooperate resulting to a ‘not so good’ outcome.
-Though I’m still thankful of that experience for it brought the best of friends of mine in the hiking circle, I stopped organizing climbs because of that.
+I was on my early hiking days back then when the weather didn’t cooperate resulting in a ‘not so good’ outcome.
+Though I’m still thankful for that experience for it brought the best of friends of mine in the hiking circle, I stopped organizing climbs because of that.
 I’ve gone contented with joining events or going around solo.
 But well, there’ll always be exemptions.

 READ STORIES HERE:

-- Chasing Potatoes: I Thought It was going to be a Perfect date then the storm ruined it but still I was thankful for it
+- Chasing Potatoes: I Thought It was going to be a Perfect date then the storm ruined it but still, I was thankful for it

 - Laag Sparkles: What it Feels like Facing the Storm?

 Contrary to my previous hike, the sun was up and happily grilling us that day we had our Mt.
 Manunggal and Mt.
 Mauyog hike.
-As we were tracking down the concrete roads going to the crash site of Pinatubo engine, I couldn’t help but recall how cold and scary the experience was.
+As we were tracking down the concrete roads going to the crash site of the Pinatubo engine, I couldn’t help but recall how cold and scary the experience was.
 I couldn’t even recall the trails to Mt.
-Manunggal we have taken because all we saw that day was a view as white as bondpaper.
+Manunggal we have taken because all we saw that day was a view as white as bond paper.
 HAHA.

 So, to avoid this overly corrupted case, we decided to just visit Ramon Magsaysay’s monument.
 No payment for that.
 But much to our surprise, when we reached the area and interviewed the only family living there, we found out that the guides were not mandatory and the peak was only thirty minutes away from the monument.
-It was later that we found out that the woman we’re talking to was the daughter of Marcelino Nuya who’s currently fighting for the stewardship of the crash site against the LGU.
-Obviously, a conflict has been raging among the locals of the area thanks to its growing popularity; however, before worst things come, hopefully the rightful government agency can solve this problem.
-When we shared our interest of visiting the peak, she immediately called her son to help us find our way.
-No charges asked.
-For her, the beverages and snacks we bought from her store was enough.
+It was later that we found out that the woman we were talking to was the daughter of Marcelino Nuya who’s currently fighting for the stewardship of the crash site against the LGU.
+Obviously, a conflict has been raging among the locals of the area thanks to its growing popularity; however, before the worst things come, hopefully, the rightful government agency can solve this problem.
+When we shared our interest in visiting the peak, she immediately called her son to help us find our way.
+No charges were asked.
+For her, the beverages and snacks we bought from her store were enough.

-When Sir Tony, PENRO officer and Basura Run Founder, inquired who initiated and approved such, the locals began to argue and point fingers to each other.
+When Sir Tony, PENRO officer, and Basura Run Founder, inquired who initiated and approved such, the locals began to argue and point fingers at each other.
 Moreover, they can’t give an official receipt for our payment.
-Imagine paying a thousand to someone you don’t know plus a guide requirement of Php500 per group of five?
+Imagine paying a thousand to someone you don’t know.
+Plus, a guide requirement of Php500 per group of five?
 Man, that’s holdup in broad daylight.
 So we stood for our rights and ended up not paying anything.
 HAHA.

 Indeed, much has changed over the years.
 Places once deemed too far from civilization have become the tourist spots of today.
 People whom you’d thought would stay have moved across physical and social geographies.
-Even the value you once placed on the historical events change.
+Even the value you once placed on historical events changes.
 However, no matter what kind of changes happen to us and the things around us, the memories are sure to keep.
 I don’t know how long will I be staying in my workplace.
 Maybe, soon enough it’d be my turn to leave or maybe I’ll never have the chance to.
 Whatever lies ahead, I’m sure I’ll have enough memories to keep me going.
-Hope same goes to you. *wink*
+Hope the same goes for you. *wink*